wso2-attic/kubernetes-artifacts/wso2dss/README.md

 ## Undeploying

-* How to undeploy the default or distributed deployment
+* To undeploy the default or distributed deployment execute `undeploy.sh`.
-    - Execute `undeploy.sh` .
-        + `./undeploy.sh`

-* The `undeploy.sh` script has the following profiles that will be undeployed by default..
+* The `undeploy.sh` script has the following profiles that will be undeployed by default.
 If it is required to undeploy any other profile, then it can be added to the `product_profiles` with a space as the separator.
     - `product_profiles=(default manager worker)`